Danny-XCII/blog-framework/readme.md

 The method currently returns an object literal.
 Probably just a check for `empty( $post )`.
 Will add when default views are fleshed out.
 Feels like bad code at the moment.

-**Login system error reporting** - client side errors need some work as well as how they're displayed.